Is Rainy Season in Laos Worth the Trip? (Our Experience + Tips)

 7 Best Things to Do in Vientiane in One Day

-If you’re planning to visit countries other than Laos, you’ll have the option of moving onto the next one if the weather is unbearable.
+If you’re planning to visit countries other than Laos, you’ll have the option of moving on to the next one if the weather is unbearable.

-For us, the big draw of Laos was its nature–while the jungles were pretty, the rivers and waterfalls were muddy and flooded–the famed turquoise water and tranquil environments were nowhere to be found.
+While the jungles were pretty, the rivers and waterfalls were muddy and flooded, and the famed turquoise water and tranquil environments were nowhere to be found.

 The famous Blue Lagoon near Vang Vieng, for example?
-Definitely not blue:

 blue lagoon vang vieng during the rainy season in laos

-By far, our scariest moment in Laos was during our minibus trip from Luang Prabang to Vang Vieng: our driver spent (no exaggeration) 17 minutes negotiating a 200-yard section of a flooded dirt road… on the edge of a very steep cliff.
+Our driver spent (no exaggeration) 17 minutes negotiating a 200-yard section of a flooded dirt road… on the edge of a very steep cliff.

 Everyone on our bus was anxious–including, I believe, the driver.